jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ## Experimental commands

-The commands under the experimental section are under active development and are not ready for production use - i.e. the might change or be removed.
+The commands under the experimental section are under active development and are not ready for production use - i.e., they might change or be removed.

 ### authz check